-We offer a consultation service that provides assessment, short-term psychotherapy, psychopharmacotherapy, and referrals for ongoing treatment, as is clinically appropriate.
-As part of your Student Health Service (SHS) fee, you are eligible for up to 10 Mental Health Services (MHS) visits annually without charge.
+As part of your Student Health Service (SHS) fee we offer a consultation service that provides assessment, short-term psychotherapy, psychopharmacotherapy, and referrals for ongoing treatment as is clinically appropriate.
 Appointments are scheduled promptly to accommodate academic, laboratory and work schedules.

 Treatment modalities include short-term psychodynamic psychotherapy, cognitive behavioral therapy (CBT), mindfulness-based therapy, pharmacotherapy, and group therapy and can target a wide range of presenting issues, including depression, anxiety, eating disorders, trauma, and substance abuse.
 In some instances, we can also provide couples counseling.